 Amusement arcades used to arrange tournaments where two different prizes were up for grabs: one for the actual tournament winner and the other for the best goal.
 A challenge within a challenge.

-A non-state of the art artificial intelligence and some stiff animations prevent it from ranking higher on this list.
+Unfortunately, a non-state of the art artificial intelligence and some stiff animations prevented it from ranking higher on this list.

 6. Fifa: Road to World Cup 98 (1997) – Platform: PlayStation